-The Turkish president accused some European and Arab countries of supporting East Libya-based putschist commander Khalifa Haftar and said Turkey has been invited by Libya’s legitimate administration.
+The Turkish president accused some European and Arab countries of supporting eastern Libya-based commander Khalifa Haftar and said Turkey has been invited by Libya’s legitimate administration.

-Recep Tayyip Erdogan’s remarks came at a meeting of provincial heads at headquarters of ruling Justice and Development (AK) Party in the Turkish capital.
+Recep Tayyip Erdogan’s remarks came at a meeting of provincial heads at headquarters of the ruling Justice and Development (AK) Party in the Turkish capital, Ankara.

-Turkey will lend all manner of support to Tripoli administration which is fighting Haftar, Erdogan said.
+Turkey will lend all manner of support to the Tripoli administration which is fighting Haftar, Erdogan said.

 "They are helping a war baron, we are responding to the invitation of Libya's legitimate government.
-That's the difference."
+That is the difference," he stressed.

 "We have signed the memorandum of understanding, and we are concluding the Military Security and Cooperation Agreement.
 I hope we will ratify it in our parliament on Jan.
-8 or 9, and thus we will respond to [Libya’s] invitation."
+8 or 9, and thus we will respond to [Libya’s] invitation,” he said.